alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     tiny-unclustered   568MB RAM, non-clustered, single node, no failover, no backups             paid
     ```

-    You should use the `tiny-clustered` plan as it backs up every day.
+    You should use the `tiny-clustered` plan as it is backed up every day.
 Refer to the [Redis plans](/#redis-plans) section of the documentation for more information.

 1. Run the following to create a service instance: